virelay/virelay/docs/source/user-guide/features.rst

         sources:
             - ilsvrc2012-small-sg/analysis/ilsvrc2012-small.smoothgrad.h5

 ViRelAy allows you to load multiple project files simultaneously, which can be beneficial for comparing multiple similar classifiers.
-You can specify multiple project files as arguments when running ViRelAy using its command line interface or the built-in HTTP server:
+You can specify multiple project files as arguments when running ViRelAy using its command-line interface or the built-in HTTP server:

 .. code-block:: console